ConnorFriday-code/NoteGroupsProjectThree/README.md

 Text will remain standard black unless specified elsewhere.

 ### Typography
-Majority of the text will use the web-standard Sans-Serif text font.
+The majority of the text will use the web-standard Sans-Serif text font.
 Important titles will the Ubuntu font.
-Ubuntu is chosen due to it being similair in visual style to San's serif, while still having some extra flair.
-Large title will be set at 32px.
+Ubuntu is chosen due to it being similar in visual style to San's serif, while still having some extra flair.
+The large title will be set at 32px.
 Standard font will be set to standard font size.

 #### Wireframes And Logic